exercism/cpp/docs/TESTS.md

 This example shows creating empty files for the implementation before running CMake.

-Simply type make in the build directory to compile the tests.
+Simply type `make` in the build directory to compile the tests.
 This should generate compile time errors.
-Once the errors are fixed make will build and run the tests.
+Once the errors are fixed, `make` will build and run the tests.

 #### Windows with Visual Studio 2017